Looking for support for your finance function? Book a time with an expert.

 The Interpretation:

-If the stock trades below this level, it might represent a buying opportunity.
-If it trades significantly above $75, it could be overvalued relative to its dividend-paying capacity.
+So, in this case, if the stock is to trade below this level, based on the GGM this indicates a good buying opportunity.
+If, however, it trades significantly above this number, it might signal an overvalued stock relative to its dividend-paying capacity.

 Assumptions of the Gordon Growth Model